 • Ability to comply with scheduled visits, oral drug administration, and study procedures.

 • The participant is current on childhood vaccinations according to the Center for Disease Control (CDC) recommended immunizations for children from birth through 6 years old.
 Note: The investigator should discuss timing of receipt of the varicella vaccine with the caregiver prior to initiation of chronic steroid treatment.
-Administration of live or live attenuated vaccines is not recommended in patients receiving immunosuppressive doses of corticosteroids.
-Participants whose caregivers decline vaccinations as a matter of personal belief are may be included.
+Administration of live or live attenuated vaccines is not recommended in participants receiving immunosuppressive doses of corticosteroids.
+Participants whose caregivers decline vaccinations as a matter of personal belief may be included.

 • Baseline health is judged to be stable based on medical history, physical examination, laboratory profiles, and vital signs at screening, as deemed by the Investigator.

 • The participant is able to ingest the oral tablets either whole or crushed.

 • The participant has received 4 weeks or more of continuous corticosteroid therapy within 3 months of study screening visit.

 • The participant has, in the judgment of the Investigator, clinically significant abnormal clinical laboratory parameters at screening or baseline that may affect safety.

 • The participant has, in the judgment of the Investigator, a history or current medical condition that could affect safety including, but not limited to:

 o Immunosuppression or other contraindications for corticosteroid treatment

 o History of chronic systemic fungal or viral infections

 o Symptomatic cardiomyopathy Note: Elective surgeries can be discussed with medical monitor.